Leadership, Education, Action, Development (L.E.A.D.) Academy

 LEAD was one of the most inspirational experiences I ever had.
 I learned how to be part of my school community and how to be a good community leader.

-LEAD Academy is a five-day program in August that prepares 30-34 freshmen to excel at MCLA, and to distinguish themselves as leaders both on campus and through community service.
+LEAD Academy is a five-day program in August that prepares 30-34 incoming students to excel at MCLA, and to distinguish themselves as leaders both on campus and through community service.
 LEAD participants get a jump start on their MCLA careers, make friends with their peers, student leaders, and staff, and become familiar with the campus and Berkshire region.
-MCLA covers the majority of the costs, and this year, due to a generous donation, participants are asked to pay a reduced rate of $150.00 that covers housing, food, and activity fees.
+MCLA covers the majority of the costs, and participants are asked to pay a reduced rate that covers housing, food, and activity fees.

 Interested?
 Complete an application form.